In the past I would often get asked if it was possible to live in Bangkok on a 30,000 baht salary?

 Thailand's daily English-language newspapers often run stories of someone lying in a Thai hospital bed, unable to pay his hospital bills and relying on the generosity of friends and family back home to get him out of trouble.
 You don't want to be that person.

 I think most employers in Thailand will arrange some sort of health insurance for their teachers - but it's very often the most basic package available.
 In some cases it won't cover those niggly out-patient visits, where you're not poorly enough to be hospitalized but certainly need to see a doctor.

-If you want to upgrade and arrange your own health insurance cover, you're looking at at least 1,000 baht a month (I pay 55,000 baht a year now that I am well into middle age) However, for the majority of teachers, they take their chances with whatever the school offers.
-Just stay off those motorcycles!
+If you want to upgrade and arrange your own health insurance cover, you're looking at at least 2,000 baht a month (I pay 55,000 baht a year now that I am well into middle age) However, for the majority of teachers, they take their chances with whatever their school offers.

 There are so many places to see in Thailand and everybody who lives and works in Bangkok needs a break from the concrete jungle now and again.
-And as I've said several times already - if you can't afford to treat yourself to a weekend on a tropical island every so often, there's no point in being here.
+If you can't afford to treat yourself to a weekend away on a tropical island every now and again, there's no point in being here.

-While it's impossible to put a price on the cost of a weekend away because we all have different standards of accommodation and travel, etc, I never find a short break down in Hua Hin costing me less than about 10,000 baht.
+While it's impossible to put a price on the cost of a weekend away because we all have different standards of accommodation and travel, etc, I never find a long weekend away costing me less than about 10,000 baht.
 That can go up to around 15,000 if I hire a car for several days.

 That was 1,100 baht spent on one ordinary night out on Sukhumwit Road.
-Just to re-cap, don't forget that after paying rent on your 30,000 baht salary, you are supposed to be ‘surviving' on less than 800 baht a day.
+Just to re-cap, don't forget that after paying rent on your 40,000 baht salary, you are supposed to be ‘surviving' on a thousand baht a day.

 A coffee and a muffin in Starbucks can cost well over 200 baht.